Recording your time

 We track our time at the same level of granularity that we bill it – for almost everyone in the team, that’s half days or whole days.

-- If you worked on a named project (client or internal including “dxw Support”), that differs from the schedule, record your time as that.
+- worked on a named project (client or internal including “dxw Support”), that differs from the schedule, record your time as that

-- If you worked on something else, leave the time blank or zero out what you were scheduled to work on.
+- worked on something else, leave the time blank or zero out what you were scheduled to work on

-- If you were off sick or on leave, make sure this is recorded on BreatheHR and it should be automatically copied across to Productive.
+- were off sick or on leave, make sure this is recorded on BreatheHR and it should be automatically copied across to Productive

-- If you were away due to a regular day off, as part of your working pattern, leave the time blank or zero out what you were scheduled to work on.
+- were away due to a regular day off, as part of your working pattern, leave the time blank or zero out what you were scheduled to work on

-We’ve set up the platform, so that it understands individual team members’ working patterns.
+We’ve set up Productive, so it understands individual team members’ working patterns.
 This means the team don’t need to worry about entering in their non working days.

 Our delivery leads lend a helping hand when delivery team members aren’t sure how to record their time – they’ve been doing this for a long while and have a well developed sense for it.